Climate and Average Weather Year Round in London United Kingdom

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in London varies throughout the year.

-The wetter season lasts 8.3 months, from May 26 to February 5, with a greater than 26% chance of a given day being a wet day.
-The chance of a wet day peaks at 32% on December 29.
+The wetter season lasts 8.2 months, from May 27 to February 5, with a greater than 26% chance of a given day being a wet day.
+The month with the most wet days in London is November, with an average of 9.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on December 29.
+The month with the most days of rain alone in London is November, with an average of 9.2 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on December 30.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 London experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in London.
-The most rain falls during the 31 days centered around October 20, with an average total accumulation of 2.2 inches.
+The month with the most rain in London is October, with an average rainfall of 2.2 inches.

-The least rain falls around March 11, with an average total accumulation of 1.2 inches.
+The month with the least rain in London is March, with an average rainfall of 1.2 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.